The Power of a Primary Color Pop

 2. Strategic Placement: Opt for items that allow for controlled bursts of color.
 Light fixtures or lamps, dining chairs, side tables, trim colors, and artwork are all excellent candidates for introducing a primary color.
 These elements serve as focal points, drawing in the eye and livening up the surrounding space.

 3. Strike a Balance: Pair the primary color pop with complementary hues to create a balance.
-Neutral backdrops provide an ideal canvas for vibrant accents, allowing them to shine without risking overwhelm.
+Neutral backdrops allow for vibrant accents without risking overwhelm.

 4. Take a Risk: Don’t be afraid to try something new.
 Whether you opt for a bold red (see TikTok’s favorite unexpected red theory), a cheerful yellow, or a serene blue, experimenting with primary colors is a low-risk, high-reward situation that has the potential to completely redefine a space.